An American Tragedy

 Everyone always showed up at grandma’s house right after church on Sunday, even those who didn’t go to church, which was everyone but Curtis’s grandma.

 Curtis didn’t have any success in the kitchen either.
 He knew better than to even try being heard there; no matter how big his tears were or how dark his freckles were becoming as his face paled even more.
-With his aunts and mom watching reruns of Star Idol, and his grandma watching her favorite T.V. preacher, the one with nice hair and only needing a thousand dollars, no one heard little Curtis.
-No one heard them tell of what had him so shaken.
-However, he did manage to get out a little of his story before he was chased out of the room.
+With his aunts and mom watching re-runs of Star Idol, and his grandma watching her favorite T.V. preacher, the one with nice hair and only needing a thousand dollars, no one heard little Curtis.
+No one heard them tell what had him so shaken and filled with terror.

-After hearing him mumble something about the kid down the street driving the family, car the women folk tuned him out and pointed to the door.
+After hearing him mumble something about the kid down the street driving the family, car the women folk tuned him around and pointed to the door.

 The Snipes kids down the street were always doing something.
 They were the Snipes, what could you expect?
 And this wasn’t the first time Curtis tattled on their miscreant behavior.
 He told on Birther Snipes when she set the school on fire and he told on Badger Snipes for what he had done with the neighborhood cats and the lawnmower.
 No one listened then either; but this was different.
 This was bad, terrible bad.

 The fact that he drank a good portion of his grandma’s cough syrup, didn’t help his driving skills, either.
-Not being able to drive, never occurred to Neil A. until he had taken out the dogwoods in the front yard and some of the hedges which separated the Snipes from the rest of the world.
+Not being able to drive, never occurred to Neil A. until he had taken out the dogwoods hedges which separated the Snipes from the rest of the world.
 By then, it was too late.
 Not knowing what to do, he kept going.

 Even when Curtis stood in front of the shiny screen and told them what Neil A. had done, no one heard him, not even his father.
 Curtis’s father was answering a text to Curtis’s mother.
 She was fixing his father’s plate, and wanted to know if he wanted the potato salad with onions or without.